DevonQH/devonqh.github.io/index.md

 ## About Me

-I am a gap-year student at Computer Science and Technology Department, Tsinghua Univerisity.
-I like elegant maths (shewwww...) and computer science.
-I'm currently interested in artificial intelligence and its applications in natural language processing[(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) as well as system optimization.
+I am a fourth-year student at the Computer Science and Technology Department, Tsinghua Univerisity.
+I like elegant maths and its applications in the computer science.
+I'm currently interested in computational learning theory.
 Moreover, you may find my cv [here](./my_cv.pdf).

-Although the ML&DL techniques have been widely used and showed great performance, there is still some important logical part missing for supporting these methods.
-Although my current target is learn about the already-knowns in ML&DL, I do hope to study the hidden logics behind the magic in the future.

-PS: My past reseach interest is about game theory and network economics.
-You may find an old version of my cv [here](./past_cv.pdf).
+PS: My past reseach interest is about applied game theory in networks.
+You may find an older version of my cv [here](./past_cv.pdf).

-## Current Research

-### Intelligent TCP Initial Window Selection via Reinforcement Learning

-The [TCP initial window](https://en.wikipedia.org/wiki/TCP_congestion_control) is a critical parameter in determining the transmitting speed of the files across the network.
-However, traditional congestion control algorihtms are too conservative about tuning this parameter, causing insufficient use of network capacity.
-We propose a RL-based centralised optimization framework for TCP initial window selection.
-The testbed-based experiment demostrate up to 100ms reduction in round trip time(rtt).
-The large-scale online experiment is ongoing in Baidu.com.

-### Document Summarization via RL Algorithms

-Survey Period(Nov.2017-present): The surveys are being updated at times.

-1. (2012 EMNLP) [Framework of Automatic Text Summarization Using Reinforcement Learning](./rl_12.pdf).
-Seonggi Ryang and Takeshi Abekawa.

-Introduction(Full version [here](./blog/blog_1.md)): The reinforcement learning can be naturally extended to the case of text summarization and sentence simplification.
-This paper first point out and demonstrate this idea.

-## Tech Blogs
+##

-To be added...

-## Personal Life
+## About My Life

 My life is full of happiness and good luck.
-I have a good boyfriend, Joris, who is caring for my personal life.
-Our boys and girls -- Teacher Cang, a one-year old hamster and Blackie, a three-month old cat is celever and cute.
+I have a great soul mate, Joris, who is also caring for my personal life.
+Our boys and girls -- Teacher Cang, a one-year old hamster and Blackie, a three-month old cat is clever and cute.
 Also, our parents are quite supportive and understanding of our relationship.